Controlling jealousy is an emotion that follows us through life

 1) Communicate openly with your partner

-Whenever you feel yourself getting suspicious, sad or angry, open up to your partner and discuss how you are feeling and more importantly why.
+Whenever you feel yourself getting suspicious, sad, or angry, open up to your partner and discuss how you are feeling and more importantly why.
 Your partner perhaps doesn’t even realize that certain actions trigger this emotion in you, which is why listing your insecurities is essential.
-It’s likely that this conversation could even bring you closer together and give him a more profound understanding of you.
+Likely, this conversation could even bring you closer together and give him a more profound understanding of you.

 2) Distract yourself